-It's a benign, though distressing, condition which affects around 1 in 20,000 people.
+It's a benign, though distressing, condition which is thought to affect around 400,000 people worldwide.
 It's known to be linked with depression - though not exclusively.
 It also tends to co-occur with headaches.

 The cause is unknown. but recent research is concentrating on possible links with faulty (natural) steroid levels.

 It would be foolhardy to not start with the statement that the etiology and pathogenesis of burning mouth syndrome is unknown.
 In fact, there is ongoing debate as to whether it is primarily a physiological or a somatoform disorder.
 At present, most accept that the etiology is multi-factorial with mounting evidence for a physiological basis.

 Source : International Journal of Oral Science 2(1): 1–4, 2010 - 1